rexlunae/simple-endian-rs/README.md

 # simple-endian

 Yet another library for handling endian in Rust.
+We use Rust's type system to ensure correct conversions and build data types with explicit endianness defined for more seamless portability of data structures between processor types.

 ## Isn't there already a library for this?